hotwired/stimulus/README.md

 }
 ```

-Unlike other frameworks, Stimulus is _render-agnostic_—it works regardless of how or when you change the DOM.
 Stimulus continuously watches the page, kicking in as soon as magic attributes appear or disappear.
 That makes it a great fit for static sites, server-rendered applications, and Turbolinks-style SPAs.

 You can write your first controller in five minutes by following along in [The Stimulus Handbook](handbook/README.md).